My Philosophy

 • hearing/vision impairment

-• sensory integration dysfunction
+• sensory integration challenges

 • neurological and genetic disorders

-• neuromuscular disorders and orthopedic abnormalities
+• neuromuscular disorders

 • FAS, IUDE

-• autism spectrum disorder
+• autism

 • speech and language delays and disorders

 Stephanie obtained her Bachelor of Arts and Master of Science degrees from Northwestern University, holds a certificate of clinical competence from the American Speech-Language-Hearing Association, and is licensed in the state of Illinois.
 She is a credentialed evaluator and provider in the Illinois Early Intervention program.
-Stephanie also is a certified lactation counselor..
+Stephanie also is a certified lactation counselor.

 Stephanie lives in Northbrook with her husband and does her best to follow her own advice when feeding her three children.